neitzert/FToDNS/README.md

 ## Disclaimers
-All standard disclaimers apply, no warranty, claims, or promises declared, made or implied.

-For educational, research, and entertainment purposes only.
+All standard disclaimers apply, For educational, research, and entertainment purposes only.

-Usability expires while you wait.
+Use at your own risk, Your Mileage May Vary, offer expires while you wait.